usnistgov/800-63-3/sp800-63a/sec4_ial.md

 See [Section 5.3, Identity Evidence Validation](#validate) for more information on acceptable identity evidence.

+- One (1) piece of SUPERIOR or STRONG evidence **if** the issuing source of the evidence, during identity proofing, confirmed the claimed identity by collecting two (2) or more forms of SUPERIOR or STRONG evidence; **OR**
 - Two (2) pieces of STRONG evidence; **OR**
 - One (1) piece of STRONG evidence plus two (2) pieces of ADEQUATE evidence.